 Panama, as an ICSID state member, recognises an award rendered pursuant to article 54(1) of the Washington Convention.
+Five awards have been issued in arbitrations to which Panama has been a party.
+Four have been in favour of Panama (Nations Energy, Transglobal, Álvarez, and Bridgestone) and one embodies the parties' settlement agreement (Enel).
+In two of those four, legal fees and costs awards were rendered against the claimant (Bridgestone and Transglobal); and in one, a costs award was rendered against the claimant (Nations Energy).

-To this date, and based on publicly available information only three awards have been issued in investment arbitrations to which Panama has been a party.
-All three awards have been in favour of Panama.
-See Nations Energy, Inc and others v Republic of Panama (ICSID Case No. ARB/06/19); Transglobal Green Energy, LLC and Transglobal Green Panama, SA v Republic of Panama (ICSID Case No. ARB/13/28); and Álvarez y Marín Corporación S.A. and others v Republic of Panama (ICSID Case No. ARB/15/14).
-In two of the three cases, costs awards were rendered against the claimant parties (Nations Energy and Transglobal).
+[1]Nations Energy, Inc. and others v Republic of Panama (ICSID Case No. ARB/06/19); Transglobal Green Energy, LLC and Transglobal Green Panama, SA v Republic of Panama (ICSID Case No. ARB/13/28); Álvarez y Marín Corporación S.A. and others v Republic of Panama (ICSID Case No. ARB/15/14); Bridgestone Licensing Services, Inc and Bridgestone Americas, Inc v Republic of Panama (ICSID Case No. ARB/16/34); and Enel Fortuna SA v Republic of Panama (ICSID Case No. ARB/19/5).

-19 Describe the national government's attitude towards investment treaty arbitration.
+21 Describe the national government's attitude towards investment treaty arbitration